CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

       * [TODO] Added semantic
     * Added `groups` to the top-level `3DTILES_metadata` extension object.
 Groups contain metadata about a group of contents.
 Individual contents may be assigned to groups with the `3DTILES_metadata` content extension object.
     * Added tile metadata.
 A tile may specify its class and property values with the `3DTILES_metadata` tile extension object.
 When the `3DTILES_implicit_tiling` extension is used property values are stored in subtree buffer views.
+    * Added `statistics` to the top-level `3DTILES_metadata` extension object.
+Statistics provide usage information about classes and property values.